Ministry of Defence (Spain): Budget

+In addition, Programme 000X (“Internal Transfers and Disbursements”) is excluded from the analysis, as it consists of transfers between public sector entities and would otherwise lead to double counting and distort the overall budget.

 Audit

 The Ministry's accounts, as well as those of its agencies, are internally audited by the Office of the Comptroller General of the Defence (IGD), which functionally depends on the Office of the Comptroller General of the State (IGAE).
 Externally, the Court of Auditors is responsible for auditing expenditure.

 Likewise, the Congress of Deputies and Senate Defence Committees exercise political control over the accounts, and the Congress of Deputies Official Secrets Committee supervises the National Intelligence Centre (CNI) activities and expenditure.

 Employees

-According to the Military Statistical Yearbook of 2024, at the end of 2024 the Military Administration (Ministry of Defense and Armed Forces) was made up of 162,562 employees.
-Of these, 147,134 were military personnel and 14,793 were civilians.
+According to the Military Statistical Yearbook of 2025, at the end of 2025 the Military Administration (Ministry of Defense and Armed Forces) was made up of 162,933 employees.
+Of these, 148,519 were military personnel and 14,414 were civilians.
+These figures do not include the 92,549 (Note: As of 31 December 2025, there are 82,387 active civil guards, 8,459 reserve civil guards and 1,703 in other administrative status.)
+Civil Guards who, in wartime, come under the unified command of the Ministry of Defence.